cloudflare/cloudflare-docs/products/ssl/src/content/edge-certificates/custom-certificates/caa-records.md

 You should [create CAA records](#create-caa-records) for your domain in Cloudflare if each of the following is true:

-- You uploaded your own custom origin server certificate (not provisioned by Cloudflare)
+- You uploaded your own custom origin server certificate (not provisioned by Cloudflare).
-- That certificate was issued by a CA (not self-signed)
+- That certificate was issued by a CA (not self-signed).
-- Your domain is on a full setup (not a [CNAME setup](https://support.cloudflare.com/hc/articles/360020348832))
+- Your domain is on a full setup (not a [CNAME setup](https://support.cloudflare.com/hc/articles/360020348832)).

 ## Who does not need to create CAA records?